Elementary school kids form a line behind their teacher as they prepare to tour the House chamber in the Missouri Capitol building.

 State lawmakers, who draft laws that regulate and fund many mental health programs, just wrapped up their 2017 session.

 More than half of Missouri’s counties don’t have a licensed psychiatrist, and nearly half don’t have a licensed psychologist.

 Representative Tila Hubrecht, R-Dexter, sponsored HB 165, which focused on Advance Practice Registered Nurses who are specifically trained in a given area like mental health.

-“Well right now, APRNs have a mileage restriction, or a geographic barrier, that they have to be within a certain, specified area of whoever their collaborating physician is, or psychiatrist," Hubrech said.
+“Well right now, an APRN has a mileage restriction, or a geographic barrier, that they have to be within a certain, specified area of whoever their collaborating physician is, or psychiatrist," Hubrech said.